Lymphedema Therapy & Manual Lymphatic Drainage

 What Makes Our Approach Different?

-Third, we integrate orthopedic principles into lymphatic care.
+We integrate orthopedic principles into lymphatic care.
 Shoulder mechanics, posture, and scapular stability often influence swelling patterns.
-Therefore, treatment addresses both fluid management and movement quality.
+Treatment addresses both fluid management and movement quality.